Restaurant Brands International Inc. research snapshot

 Rating

-Scaled global franchise operator with improving organic growth, meaningful free cash flow, and elevated leverage
+Scaled global franchise operator with improving organic growth, strong first-quarter momentum, and elevated but improving leverage

 Trend status

-Neutral to constructive, below the 50-day moving average but above the 200-day reference after a recovery from the spring low
+Neutral to constructive, trading just above the 50-day moving average and above the 200-day reference after holding the recovery range

 Informational use only.
 This page is not investment advice.